Pickering Beach, Ontario: Pickering Beach Community Church

 By 1945, Stanley Mann had become a fundamentalist Christian, and established a Sunday school at his home in the spring of 1945.
 In 1949, he founded the Pickering Beach Mission, and donated a lot at the corner of Lakeview Boulevard and Cherry Street for building a church.
 He started the construction of the Pickering Beach Community Church, with help and donations from other local residents, and from his friends based in Oshawa and Whitby.

 The Church was dedicated on 24 June 1950, with a congregation of 160 people.
 Further additions were made to the church in the following year, to make it usable throughout the year.
 In 1956, an auditorium was added.

 The Church closed after MTRCA acquired lake front properties.
-It held its final service on 30 December 1973, and its congregation voted to unite with the Baptist congregation in Ajax.
-A Sunday bus service was established to help the Pickering Beach residents travel to the Ajax Baptist Church.

 School

-Around 1860, United Empire Loyalists had built a school on the Pickering Beach Road.
+In 1867, United Empire Loyalists had built a one-room red brick schoolhouse on Pickering Beach Road.
 Initially, the children of the Pickering Beach community attended this school, known as the "little red brick school".

 As the number of students increased with rise in population, a new school building was proposed at a Pickering Township meeting.
-Stanley Mann donated land in the park for the proposed building, and the cost of constructing the building was covered by grants.
 The local Home and School Association raised the funds for equipment and other costs through bingo, euchre, plays and carnivals.

-The construction of the new school - named Paradise School - began in June 1954, but the nearly-complete structure was destroyed by Hurricane Hazel on 15 October 1954.
-The school building opened in June 1955, and 100 students started classes there in September.
-Stanley Mann served as superintendent for the Pickering Beach School District during the 1950s.
-He died in Florida, around 1960.
+The construction of the new school - named Paradise School - began in June 1954, but once one wall was erected Hurricane Hazel destroyed it on 15 October 1954.
+The school building opened in June 1955, and approximately 100 students started classes there in September.

-Like the church, Paradise School closed in 1974, after MTRCA acquired its land for the parkland.
+Once the mortgage was paid on Paradise School it closed in 1974, after MTRCA acquired its land for parkland.